xmartinezpujol/react-planner/README.md

 * TableHeader could be fixed also for long tables.

+* In case of really long slot rendering in tables (huge number of rows) we could use React Virtualized for dynamic & virtualized lists.
+Better performance.

+* Dev environment could be made in Docker containers.

+* Error handling for API calls.
+I could use status codes of Promises, error messages from the server, etc...

 ### Tech Stack
 ReactJS, Redux, Glamorous, Storybook, Webpack4, Jest, Enzyme, Cypress.